 1.10 Members should observe the Country Code whilst on private and public land.
 Due consideration must be given to the landowner's rights and, if asked, you are required to show him/her a valid permit.

 1.11 Gates to waters must be closed and locked immediately after entry or exit.

-1.12 Swims are provided on all waters and platforms on some waters to improve safety.
-Fishing is therefore normally restricted to authorised swims, however discretion is allowed where conditions or circumstances make it difficult to fish from the swim in question.
+1.12 Swims/pegs are provided on all OAC waters and platforms on some waters to improve safety.
+Fishing is therefore restricted to authorised and numbered swims/pegs only.
+There will be no fishing in between swims/pegs for any reason.

 1.13 Members are forbidden to dig for bait, cut or damage trees, bushes, reeds or other vegetation without approval of the Fishery Management Officer.

 1.14 Cars should only be parked in the designated car park at each water.

 1.15 Boats should not be used on OAC waters unless for fishery management purpose under the auspices of the Committee.

 1.16 Fish can only be introduced/transferred into OAC waters under the direction of the Committee and with the approval of the Environmental Agency.

 1.17 Wading or swimming on club waters is not allowed unless directed by the Committee.

 1.18 No guns, crossbows or weapons of any kind are permitted on club waters unless expressly authorised by the Committee for pest control.
 Any knives carried must be either fishing equipment or eating utensils.